 - Your kids are amazing and so are you.
 Crafted by God, each one of us are made in His image.
 Enjoy the special qualities of your children and marvel at the wonder of God at work in their lives.
 (Psalm 139:13-16).

+To quote the great philosopher, Winnie the Pooh, “The smallest things take up the most room in your heart.”
 Make the most of each day as you love your children in the countless ways that best come from you, that special woman called Mommy.
 There is life, love, and wisdom that are your precious mother’s gift to your children.
 Each and every day look for the extraordinary in the small joys and little miracles that fill your life.
-After twenty-three years as a mom, these truths still guide my choices and encourage my heart.
+After twenty-eight years as a mom, these truths still guide my choices and encourage my heart.